opendocsg/slw-judgments-backfill/2011_SGCA_61/report.md

 **Introduction**

-1       These were two appeals against the decision of the High Court judge (“the Judge”) in _Hiap Seng & Co Pte Ltd v Lau Chin Hu and others_ [2011] SGHC 143 (“the GD”).
+1       These were two appeals against the decision of the High Court judge (“the Judge”) in _Hiap Seng & Co Pte Ltd v Lau Chin Hu and others_ <span class="citation">[2011] SGHC 143</span> (“the GD”).
 The respondent in both appeals was Hiap Seng & Co Pte Ltd (“the Company”).
 The appellant in Civil Appeal No 223 of 2010 was Lew Kiat Beng (“LKB”), and the appellants in Civil Appeal No 225 of 2010 were Lau Chin Hu (“LCH”) and Law Chin Chai (“LCC”).
 All three appellants are collectively referred to as “the Appellants” in these grounds of decision.

 2       The Appellants were shareholders and directors of the Company and were also the defendants in Suit No 133 of 2010 (“the Derivative Action”), which was a derivative action brought pursuant to leave granted under s 216A of the Companies Act (Cap 50, 2006 Rev Ed) (“CA”).
 These appeals arose from an interlocutory application made by the Company in the Derivative Action.